asela1982/meetups/intro-to-shell/README.md

 x [Enter]Save and quit, same as wq
 ```

-**Test your understanding**
+<span style="color:red">**Test your understanding**</span>

-Extract the text file 2600-0.txt using wget;open the file, change the content "WAR AND PEACE" to "Title: WAR AND PEACE", save and quit using the VIM text editor.
+Extract the text file 2600-0.txt using wget;open the file, change the content "Title: War and Peace" to "Title_main: WAR AND PEACE", save and quit using the VIM text editor.

-## Perform basic data manipulation tasks such as combining and copying files
+## <span style="color:blue">Section 4</span>: Perform basic data manipulation tasks such as combining and copying files

 ##### Combining files

 ```
 cp pg2600-0.txt tolstoy.txt #duplicate a file
 cp tolstoy.txt tolstoy2.txt #to combine
-cat tolstoy.txt tolstoy2.txt #to combine files but prints the output within the shell cat tolstoy.txt tolstoy2.txt > tolstoy-twice.txt #send the output to a newfile cat *.txt > everything-together.txt #combining more than two files
+cat tolstoy.txt tolstoy2.txt #to combine files but prints the output within the shell, cat is for concatenation cat tolstoy.txt tolstoy2.txt > tolstoy-twice.txt #send the output to a newfile cat *.txt > everything-together.txt #combining more than two files
 ```